-After students take the Smarter Balanced assessments, their results are reported in two primary ways: Scale Scores and Achievement Levels.
-A Scale Score is the number that a student scored on the test, and Achievement Levels are broader proficiency categories students fall into based on their Scale Scores.
-On this page, you can learn more about scores, as well as how Achievement Levels were determined and how they are used by educators and parents.
+After students take the Smarter Balanced assessments, their results are reported in two primary ways: scaled scores and achievement levels.
+On this page, you can learn more about scores, as well as how achievement levels were determined and how they are used by educators and parents.

-Scale Scores are the basic units of reporting.
+A scaled score is the student’s overall numerical score.
 These scores fall on a continuous scale (from approximately 2000 to 3000) that increases across grade levels.
-Scale Scores can be used to illustrate students’ current level of achievement and their growth over time.
-When combined together across a student population, Scale Scores can also describe school- and district-level changes in performance, as well as reveal gaps in achievement among different groups of students.
+Scaled scores can be used to illustrate students’ current level of achievement and their growth over time.
+When combined together across a student population, scaled scores can also describe school- and district-level changes in performance, as well as reveal gaps in achievement among different groups of students.

 - ELA/literacy ALDs and College Content-Readiness Policy (PDF)

 - Mathematics ALDs and College Content-Readiness Policy (PDF)

 - Achievement Level Descriptors Glossary of Terms (PDF)

 The Reporting ALDs document (PDF) describe students’ overall achievement for the English language arts/literacy and mathematics summative assessments.
 Please note states may choose to alter the descriptions or name descriptors.